Hackaton-tech-europe/RoadBuddy-AI/README.md

    Copy the URL highlighted in the image above to set up your environment variables later.

 4. **To create your own bot, simply follow these steps**
-   1. Message [@BotFather](https://t.me/BotFather) on Telegram with the command **/newbot**.
-   2. Follow the prompts to provide the necessary information.
-   3. Once done, you’ll receive a token like this: `7899634355:AAH21k1iAJuw4UyCLBXQo80zkvuqJ0f89WQ` (note: this is just an example and not real data).

    For any questions or assistance, feel free to reach out to me:
       - **LinkedIn**: [Andrii Syvash](https://www.linkedin.com/in/asyvash/)
       - **Email**: [asyvash.work.it@gmail.com](mailto:asyvash.work.it@gmail.com)